RequirementEngineering/ch-re-STDBrando/SRS.md

 A branch of biology that covers the study of immune systems in all organisms.
 * Microbiology:
 Is the study of microorganisms, those being unicellular(single cell), multicellular(cell colony), or acellular(lacking cells).
+Patient:
+Usually will be the customer to take a clinic trial
 ##### 1.4	References
 Análisis Clínicos.
 Abril 5, 2019, de EcuRed: https://www.ecured.cu/An%C3%A1lisis_Cl%C3%ADnicos